Small business electricity suppliers and prices

-The unit price remains the same for a set period of time, which is usually between one and three years, although it can be as long as five years.
+With a fixed tariff, the unit price remains the same for a set period of time.
+This is usually between one and three years, although it can be as long as five years.
 This means you’ll know how much per kWh you’ll be paying for your electricity.

-However, as this price is fixed at the market rate when you enter into the contract, if this should decrease while you’re still in contract, you won’t benefit from any price decreases.
-However, if it should increase, then you’ll be better off at the lower rate that you locked into at the start.
+However, as this price is fixed at the market rate when you enter into the contract, if this rate should decrease while you’re still in contract, then you won’t benefit from any price drops.
+Then again, if the market rate should increase, then you’ll be better off at the lower rate that you locked into at the start.

 The unit price can fluctuate depending on the market price, so if wholesale electricity costs go up, so will your energy bill.
 Conversely, if market prices should drop, then the amount you’re billed should drop as well.

 Plus, the flexibility of variable tariffs means that they’re not usually offered with a long contract, so you have greater freedom to switch suppliers if needed.
 However, they ultimately provide less control over your electricity expenditure, as prices could change at any time.

 A flexible tariff is most suitable for businesses that need to prioritise flexibility above all else, making it a good match for seasonal businesses or those that are just starting out.

 These are the rates that your business will be put on if you don’t have a contract.
 They are often the most expensive rates, meaning it’s usually cheaper to have a contract of some kind in place.